ImageMagick/Usage-Markdown/transform/index.md

 The output from the "`-shade`" operator is very nice, but it is rare that you actually want a plain grey scale image of your shape.
 What it needs is some color.

-This, however, is not so easy as the two major ways of adding color, [Color Tinting Mid-Tones](../color_mods/#tint) to just recolor a grey-scale, or '[Overlay](../compose/#overlay)' alpha composition, to replace the grey areas with a image, both rely on a special form of grey-scale image.
+This, however, is not so easy as the two major ways of adding color, [Color Tinting Mid-Tones](../color_mods/#tint) to just recolor a grey-scale, or '[Overlay](../compose/#overlay)' alpha composition, to replace the grey areas with an image, both rely on a special form of grey-scale image.
 That is a perfect mid-tone grey ('`grey50`') is replaced by the color or image, while whiter or darker greys, whiten and darken the color or image as appropriate.

 These special grey-scale 'overlay highlight' images with perfect mid-tone greys for un-modified areas is not so straightforward to create using "`-shade`".